 Team members can better plan their time

-Because everyone knows in advance on what they’ll work, they can be assigned on multiple projects at the same time.
+Because everyone knows in advance what they'll work on, they can be assigned to multiple projects at the same time.

 Easy to understand

-Waterfall projects are divided in discrete and easily understandable phases.
+Waterfall projects are divided into discrete and easily understandable phases.
 As a result, project management is straightforward and the process is easily understandable even to non-developers.